pierre-24/scalapacke/docs/about.md

 I'm [Pierre Beaujean](https://pierrebeaujean.net), a Ph.D. in quantum chemistry from the [University of Namur](https://unamur.be) (Belgium), and the main (and only) developer of this project.
 My goal is to leverage scaLAPACK(e) to overcome the computational and memory limitations of a single computer node.

 I have no affiliation with netlib, MKL, or similar projects, and I'm not an expert in scaLAPACK.
-I'm just someone who needed this functionality in C and decided to share my solution with the world. 😉
+I'm just someone who needed this functionality in C and decided to share my solution with the world.

+## About this documentation

+English isn't my first language, and to be honest, even in my native tongue, grammar isn't my strong suit.
+So, I enlisted the help of artificial intelligence to rephrase parts of this documentation.
+It's better for everyone this way...
+Trust me! 👼